zerospiel/hmc/docs/dev.md

 them.

 * CI charts are uploaded to `ghcr.io/k0rdent/kcm/charts-ci`
-* HMC Controller image is uploaded to `ghcr.io/k0rdent/kcm/controller-ci`
+* KCM Controller image is uploaded to `ghcr.io/k0rdent/kcm/controller-ci`

 All other tests within the workflow require this job to pass before they are scheduled to run.